Bolivarian missions: Poverty

 During the Chávez's presidency, poverty fell from 49.4% in 1999 to 30.2% in 2006 and extreme poverty went down from 21.7% to 9.9% in the same period according to the United Nations Economic Commission for Latin America and the Caribbean (ECLAC).
 However, the ECLAC showed a nearly 7% jump in poverty in 2013, from 25.4% in 2012 increasing to 32.1% in 2013.

 In a multi-university study by the Andrés Bello Catholic University (UCAB), the Central University of Venezuela (UCV) and the Simon Bolivar University (USB), a comparison to the Venezuelan government's National Statistics Institute (INE) showed that overall poverty trends eventually reversed and increased between 1999 and 2015, rising from approximately 45% in 1999 to 48.4% in 2015 according to the study performed by universities.
 Months later, the same universities found that 73% of Venezuelan households lived in poverty, with poverty increasing over 24% in about one year.

+Criticism

+Several scandals affected the Plan Bolívar 2000 due to allegations against generals involved in the plan, stating that significant amounts of money had been diverted.
+The International Monetary Fund has criticized these practices of selling "discounted" oil, criticisms that were rejected by Venezuela.
+In February 2010, an incident was recorded in which seven Cuban doctors defected to the United States and accused the governments of Cuba, Venezuela, and the state company PDVSA of forcing them to work "as modern slaves" as payment of Cuba's public debt.
+The NGO Solidaridad Sin Fronteras reported from Miami that around 700 Cuban doctors left Venezuela in 2013 due to the deteriorating economic situation.
+The NGO also stated that Cuban personnel "cannot refuse to work or complain".
+The Miami Herald published an article explaining that Cuban doctors were required to meet a daily patient quota and, if they failed, were threatened with withheld wages, transfers, and, in extreme cases, forced repatriation to Cuba.
+To compensate for the lack of patients, doctors falsified documents, discarding anesthesia, dental molds, and other supplies to justify the figures.